Superm4n97/kubernetes/README.md

 deletes all the deployments.

+>$ kubectl delete rs,svc,job -l chapter=jobs

+This command deletes the replicaset, service and jobs where the label of that object is `chapter=jobs`

 ### Apply
 It's hard to write every information in the commandline. so we create a yaml configuration file and apply it.
 If the object name is obj.yaml then we can write